Chvxt3r/HackTools/Windows/Windows_PrivEsc.md

 net localgroup <groupname> #Get details of the group, including members net accounts #Get Password Policy and Other account info
 ```
+## Process Communication
+### Access Tokens
+Used to describe the security context of a process or thread